digidotcom/xbee-micropython/samples/power_management/prevent_sleep/README.md

 1. Plug the XBee3 radio module into the XBee adapter and connect it to your computer's USB port.
-2. Using XCTU configure the sleep options of the module to **sleep for 10 seconds** and **wake for 4 seconds**.
+2. Using XBee Studio, configure the sleep options of the module to **sleep for 10 seconds** and **wake for 4 seconds**.
 To do so configure the following
    parameters:

        SM: Cyclic Sleep [4] - Wakes on timer expiration